 - Build many-layered scenes

-- Control how each layer in a scene is symbolized
+- Control how each layer in a scene is symbolized and rendered

 - Control how each layer in a scene is positioned in 3D space